sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

-Existing Test case for NPU:
+Existing Test case for Switch:
    * Reboot using a particular command (sonic reboot, watchdog reboot, etc)
    * All the timeout and poll timings are read from platform.json
    * Wait for ssh to drop